profoundhub/New-FCC-2018/01-Responsive Web Design/1-Basic HTML and HTML5/02-headline-with-the-h2-element.md

+# Basic HTML and HTML5: Headline with the h2 Element

 Over the next few challenges, we'll build an HTML5 app that will look something like this:

 ![Cat Photo App](https://i.imgur.com/jOc1JF1.png "Cat Photo App")